What is Deburring

 image of someone deburring

-Whether it’s done by hand with simple tools or with advanced machines, deburring improves the safety, fit, and appearance of manufactured parts by removing those unwanted burrs.
+Whether it’s done by hand with basic tools or with machines, deburring makes parts safer, better looking, and easier to use.

 Why is Deburring Done?